cran/shinyjs/README.md

 <!-- To create this README, I run devtools::build_vignettes(), then
 rmarkdown::render("vignettes/overview.Rmd", output_format = "md_document"),
-copy the contents of vignettes/overview.md here and add the TravisCI status -->
+copy the contents of vignettes/overview.md here, fix the image path (remove the ".."), and add the TravisCI status -->

 # shinyjs - Perform common JavaScript operations in Shiny apps using plain R code

 [![Build Status](https://travis-ci.org/daattali/shinyjs.svg?branch=master)](https://travis-ci.org/daattali/shinyjs)

 `shinyjs` lets you perform common useful JavaScript operations in Shiny applications without having to know any JavaScript.
+Examples include hiding an element, disabling an input, resetting an input back to its original value, and many more useful functions. `shinyjs` can also be used to easily run your own custom JavaScript functions from R.

-You can [check out a demo Shiny app](http://daattali.com:3838/shinyjs-demo/) that lets you play around with some of the functionality that `shinyjs` makes available, or [have a look at a very basic Shiny app](http://daattali.com:3838/shinyjs-basic/) that uses `shinyjs` to enhance the user experience with very minimal and simple R code.
+You can [check out a demo Shiny app](http://daattali.com/shiny/shinyjs-demo/) that lets you play around with some of the functionality that `shinyjs` makes available, or [have a look at a very basic Shiny app](http://daattali.com/shiny/shinyjs-basic/) that uses `shinyjs` to enhance the user experience with very minimal and simple R code.

 Installation